Zum Hauptinhalt springen

 About

-I am working at the University of Potsdam as research coordinator for the project Berlin’s Australian Archive (BAA) led by Prof. Dr. Anja Schwarz (Uni Potsdam) and PD.
+From January 2023 to December 2025 I worked at the University of Potsdam as research coordinator for the project Berlin’s Australian Archive (BAA) led by Prof. Dr. Anja Schwarz (Uni Potsdam) and PD.
 Dr. Eva Bischoff (Uni Trier).

 My second affiliation is with the Carl von Ossietzky University Oldenburg, where I am part of the Wissenschaftsraum Provenienz- und Sammlungsforschung Digital (ProSaDi)where I'm working under JProf.
 Dr. Julia Wurr (Institute for Anglistik, Postcolonial Studies).
 The research project explores cowrie shells, their usages past and present as well as 3D-imaging and modelling techniques.
 My own work concentrates on post- and decolonial aspects of cowrie shells and nature/culture divides.